laktak/extrakto/README.md

   - `enter` to copy it to the clipboard,
   - `ctrl-o` to open the path/url or
   - `ctrl-e` to edit with `$EDITOR`
-  - `ctrl-k` switch to two-step mode where you first select a line and than choose a filter result (path, quote, etc.)
+  - `ctrl-f` toggle the filter mode, let's you choose from words or results defined by your filters
   - `ctrl-g` cycle extract area between recent, full, window recent, window full, custom

 Use it for paths, URLs, options from a man page, git hashes, docker container names, ...